 Packing for the Elements

 It’s hard to pack for a place unknown to so many, but fortunately, cruise lines have a helpful packing list.
 Some essentials include clothes that can easily be layered, fully waterproof boots, rain jacket, bag and pants, sturdy gloves, sunglasses, binoculars and of course sunscreen for the strong rays reflecting off the ice burgs.

-However, an Antartica cruise has a lot of expenses that a typical cruise line doesn’t have to include such as, charter flights, pre-cruise overnights and shore excursions.
+However, an Antarctica cruise has a lot of expenses that a typical cruise line doesn’t have to include such as, charter flights, pre-cruise overnights, and shore excursions.